isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev.rst

         HGNC_gene_symbol),

     cnAnnot AS (
-      # Now, using the above tables, we are annotating the copy number segments
+      # Now, we start to re-use previously defined tables.
+Here, we annotate
+      # the copy-number segments by JOINing on matching chromosomes and
-      # by looking at overlapping regions.
+      # looking for overlapping regions between the copy-number segments and
+      # the gene regions previously obtained from the GENCODE_v19 table.
       SELECT
         geneInfo.gene AS gene,
         geneInfo.chr AS chr,